-Impatient rehab has brought many addicts from despair to hope.
-Impatient rehab is, by far, the most successful treatment program available for individuals struggling with addiction because it gives individuals the opportunity to truly focus on their recovery.
+What Should You Expect in Inpatient Rehab?
+Inpatient rehab has brought many addicts from despair to hope.
+Inpatient rehab is, by far, the most successful treatment program available for individuals struggling with addiction because it gives individuals the opportunity to truly focus on their recovery.
 Inpatient treatment is intense, integrated, and designed to address the sources of addiction.
 Most people stay from one to four months, and some choose to stay much longer.
 Chances of success increase the longer the stay as inpatients take time away from their normal life, and the triggers, that have led to addiction problems.
 If you have an addiction, what should you expect in inpatient rehab?

 The First Step: Detox